dbroncosfan1133/liri-node-app/README.md

 # liri-node-app

 This is an application that uses the Spotify API, OMDB API, and Bands in Town API.
 You initialize the application by typing "node liri.js" in your bash terminal.
 You will be presented with 4 options to select from using your arrow keys.
-Once you select an option you can type whatever you want to search for pertaining to your intial choice.
+Once you select an option you can type whatever you want to search for pertaining to your initial choice.

-"concert-this": This will take the entered band and search for tour locations and return dates and venues of the search.
+"concert-this": This will take the entered band and search for tour locations, dates and venues of the search.

 "spotify-this-song": This will take the entered song and search the Spotify API, it will return the artist name, song name, a preview url from spotify (if available), and the album name.